citp/privacy-policy-historical/n/no/nom/nomadesk.com.md

 ## Unlimited Storage

 Hard drives crash and computers get stolen but that doesn’t mean you data will be lost.
 Every time a file is changed or a new file is saved on your Vault it gets backed up to the cloud.
 Since your files are backed up to redundant servers in the cloud, Nomadesk provides instant disaster recovery.
 The unlimited backup is subject to our Fair Usage Policy to ensure users are afforded equal access to the cloud.
+We maintain datacenter facilities in Europe and USA for our European and American customers, respectively.

 ## File Revisions / Backup

 Security is also available when your files are accidently deleted.
-Nomadesk retains a configurable amount of daily backups of your Vaults allowing you to retrieve past version with a simple restore function from your Nomadesk online portal.
+Nomadesk retains backups of your Vaults allowing you to retrieve past version with a simple restore function from your Nomadesk online portal.

 ## Online Trashcan